African-Robotics-Unit/AcinoSet/README.md

 ##### Optionally: Manually Defining the Shared Points for extrinsic calibration:

-You can manually define points on each video in a scene with [Argus](http://argus.web.unc.edu/).
+You can manually define points on each video in a scene with [Argus](http://argus.web.unc.edu/) Clicker.
 A quick tutorial is found [here](http://argus.web.unc.edu/tutorial/#Clicker).

 Build the environment:
 ```sh